TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Mechanics:** Standard interaction rules apply, with no modifiers based on relational dynamics.
 - **Narrative:** Situations poised to sway in any direction based on the actions and decisions taken during gameplay.
 - **Cost to Escalate Conflict:** Engaging in actions or statements that suggest a shift towards opposition, such as showing favoritism or minor provocations.
 - **Cost to Deescalate Conflict:** Demonstrating openness or neutrality, such as engaging in fair negotiations or showing willingness to cooperate on neutral grounds.
+(Honest and Fair Dealings)

 > - Example from Fiction:
 >